asreview/asreview-extension-vocab-extractor/README.md

-# Extension - matrix and vocabulary extractor for TF-IDF
+# Extension - matrix and vocabulary extractor for TF-IDF and Doc2Vec
-An extension for ASReview that adds a tf-idf extractor that saves the matrix and the vocabulary to pickle and JSON respectively.
+An extension for ASReview that adds a tf-idf extractor that saves the matrix and the vocabulary to pickle and JSON respectively, and a doc2vec extractor that grabs the entire doc2vec model.
 Requested in discussion post [#650](https://github.com/asreview/asreview/discussions/650).

 ## Getting started